dumplingdenise/2176-AS3/README.md

 - Camera collision prevention is automatic during movement and rotation.

 Scripts:
-CameraControl.cs
-CameraPivot.cs
-FixedCameraZone.cs
+CameraControl.cs, CameraPivot.cs, FixedCameraZone.cs

-3. Light Interaction
+**3. Light Interaction**

 Description:
 The player can interact with lanterns on the ceiling using a raycast=based interaction system.
 When the player looks at the light while within range, and facing the correct angle, and interaction prompt on the lantern appears.
 When the player presses E, the light toggles ON, and interaction is disabled.
 After the light timer ends, the light turns OFF and enters a cooldown period.